pay-rails/pay/docs/paddle_classic/1_overview.md

 your public key [here for Production](https://vendors.paddle.com/public-key) and [here for Sandbox](https://sandbox-vendors.paddle.com/public-key).

 There are 3 ways that you can set the public key in Pay.

 In either example, you can set the environment variable or in Rails credentials.

 ### File

 You can download the public key from the link above and save it to a location which your Rails application can access.
-Then set the `PADDLE_PUBLIC_KEY_FILE` to the location of the file.
+Then set the `PADDLE_CLASSIC_PUBLIC_KEY_FILE` to the location of the file.

 ### Key

-Set the `PADDLE_PUBLIC_KEY` environment variable with your public key.
+Set the `PADDLE_CLASSIC_PUBLIC_KEY` environment variable with your public key.
 Replace any spaces with `\n` otherwise you may get a `OpenSSL::PKey::RSAError` error.

 ### Base64 Encoded Key